 - The contribution by each party to the education, training or earning power of the other

 Division of property can easily become very complicated.
-It may call for the expertise of Mr. Piper’s strong network of accountants, business valuation experts, financial investigators, estate planners and other accomplished professionals.
+Clients who retain me benefit from the skills that my network of specialists offer.
+I routinely work with accountants, business valuation experts, financial investigators, estate planners and other accomplished professionals in challenging divorce cases.

-Divorce attorney Stephen Piper is experienced in division of complex assets like union benefits, military pensions and retirement plans.
-His prior legal experience doing business valuations and litigation informs his work on behalf of divorce clients.
+I am experienced in the division of complex assets like union benefits, military pensions and retirement plans.
+My prior legal experience doing business valuations and litigation inform the work that I do on behalf of my divorce clients.

-In property division, Mr. Piper’s goal is to protect your interests and see that you receive the full amount of property you are entitled to obtain under New Jersey Law.
-To arrange a consultation, please contact The Law Office of Stephen R. Piper, LLC today.
+In property division, my goal is to protect your interests and see that you receive the full amount of property that you are entitled to obtain under New Jersey law.
+To arrange a consultation, please contact The Law Offices of Stephen R. Piper, LLC, online or by calling 856-333-3586 today.

-From offices in Moorestown, New Jersey, divorce and family law attorney Stephen R. Piper represents clients in Camden County, Burlington County, Gloucester County throughout South Jersey, and in the Philadelphia area of Pennsylvania.
+From my offices in Moorestown, New Jersey, I represent clients in Camden, Burlington and Gloucester counties and throughout South Jersey as well as in the Philadelphia area of Pennsylvania.